Welcome to the Leicester Diocesan Guild

 Once gained, bell ringing is a skill for life you'll never forget.
 It is highly social and a perfect way to get gentle physical exercise for a healthy, active lifestyle.
 Interested?
 Watch this and find out more.

-The latest edition of the LDG Newsletter is now available.
+The October edition of the LDG Newsletter is now available.